What can I fit in a 10×10 storage unit?

 As you consider the process of getting a storage unit for your home or business, one important step is to check on pricing.
 This will be another factor that determines what size storage facility you end up renting.

-Here at Smith Valley Storage, you can expect to spend about $75 a month for a storage unit that’s 10×10 and not heated or cooled.
+Here at Smith Valley Storage, we provide storage units in Greenwood, IN and you can expect to spend about $75 a month for a storage unit that’s 10×10 and not heated or cooled.
 For a heated or cooled space, the cost is about $105 per month.
 You’re always welcome to contact us with specific questions about pricing, or for our recommendation on the unit size you need to store your belongings.

 How do you pack a storage unit?